tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Thoughts example app.md

 ![Thoughts SwiftUI previews](thoughts-previews)

-**Ready for Advanced Data Protection.** Thoughts uses [encryptedValues](https://developer.apple.com/documentation/cloudkit/ckrecord/3746821-encryptedvalues) to store all the private user data, so if the user has Advanced Data Protection on their account, end-to-end encryption will apply.
-Read more: <doc:iCloud-Advanced-Data-Protection>
+**Ready for Advanced Data Protection.** Thoughts uses [encryptedValues](https://developer.apple.com/documentation/cloudkit/ckrecord/3746821-encryptedvalues) to store all the private user data, so if the user has enabled Advanced Data Protection on their account, end-to-end encryption will apply.
+For details, see <doc:iCloud-Advanced-Data-Protection>.

 ## Architecture

 ![Thoughts architecture](thoughts-architecture)

 The Thoughts architecture could perhaps be labeled “store and viewmodels”.
-There is a central store that acts as in-memory source of truth while the app is running, and interacts both with views and external world.
+There is a central store that acts as the in-memory source of truth while the app is running, and interacts both with views and the external world.
 Viewmodels use Store as their data source, and keep view-local state such as the transient state of UI in a view.

 The division of “UI-land” and “Backend-land” is arbitrary.
 Perhaps the clearest distinction is that the UI-land code is running in the main queue, as all UI code on Apple platforms must, though there are some exceptions (viewmodels have long-running background tasks to subscribe and react to store changes).

 Thoughts is architected to be testable and mockable.
 You can see this with SwiftUI previews.
-Even though you may not be able to build and run the app (at least until you replace the team and container IDs with your own ones), you can get a taste of the whole app UI via tests and previews.
+Even though you may not be able to build and run the app (at least until you replace the team and container IDs with your own), you can get a taste of the whole app UI via tests and previews.

 ## Future ideas